cubefs/cubefs/docs/source/design/authnode.rst

 Future Work
 -----------

 `Authnode` supports a general authentication and authorization which is an emergent need for `CubeFS`.
-There are two directions of security enhancements for `ChubaoFS` in the future.
+There are two directions of security enhancements for `CubeFS` in the future.

 Feature Enrichment